TheBestTvarynka/Dataans/dataans/README.md

 Note: this is a temporary solutions.
 One day we will have a proper flow of app installing and releases publishing.

+First of all, you need to fulfill Tauri Prerequisites first: https://v1.tauri.app/v1/guides/getting-started/prerequisites.

 ```bash
 git clone https://github.com/TheBestTvarynka/Dataans.git
 cd Dataans/dataans